sam-w-yellin/volatile-int-blog/content/posts/feedback-controller/index.md

 There are two required APIs for a `ControlLaw`:

 1. `Initialize` configures the internal `ControlLaw` state.
-It must return the initialized `State`, or a string view in the case of an error.
+It must return the initialized `State`, or a `std::string_view` in the case of an error.
 This is where the config for the law can be validated and return an error if necessary.
 2. `Compute` takes in a measurement, and returns a tuple of the next `Command` and its current `State`.

 These interfaces enforce two of our requirements - that the controller implements error handling, and that we have visibility into the current state of the controller.